kedi1991/taskpro_api/README.md

 3. the search filter at the top of the projects and task pages does not work.
 It has not been configured on time to meet project submission deadlines.
 4. The addition of the task and project view may disappear on smaller screens.
 Thos was noticed after project compilations and deployment adn could not be changed on time.
 5. No notification is displayed for blank inputs to the new task form and project forms.

+## Planned features
+1. Have cpability of tracking progress of tasks and projects
+2. Enable user to update their profile details
+3. Improve the user interface.
+4. Add bootstrap notifications to all actions

 ## Technologies Used